-The road map to which I reference is the core of a Performance Readiness Assessment; some may be more comfortable looking through the lens of a performance consultant and refer to the process as a Performance Diagnostic.
+The road map to which I reference is the core of a Point-of-Work Assessment – PWA; some may be more comfortable looking through the lens of a performance consultant and refer to the process as a Performance Diagnostic.
 Matters not what you choose to call the process; the focus is on Performance that is accomplished at the Point-of-Work.

-Addressing the Point-of-Work as ground zero is important, but it goes a bit deeper…what’s happening there…and what Moments of Need surface within the workflow.
-Defining where we find ground zero is only the beginning.
-The scope of Discovery during a Performance Diagnostic requires we examine much more than knowledge and skill requirements.
-We need more details to clarify the 7-Right Things and they fall into five categories as follows:
+Addressing the Point-of-Work as ground zero is important, but it goes a bit deeper…what’s actually happening there…and…what Moments of Need surface within the workflow.
+Defining ground zero is only the beginning.
+The scope of Discovery during a Point-of-Work Assessment requires we examine much more than knowledge and skill requirements.
+We need more details to clarify the 7-Right Things and they fall into six categories as follows:

 - PEOPLE – Who is doing the work?
 Who supports that effort?
 Who harvests the results?